-The total remuneration granted and owed to the current members of the Management Board for the 2023 financial year within the meaning of Section 162 (1) sentence 1 AktG amounted to a total of \in 2,190 thousand.
+The total remuneration granted and owed to current and former members of the Management Board for the 2024 financial year within the meaning of Section 162 (1) sentence 1 AktG amounted to a total of €3,013 thousand. (previous year: €2,190 thousand).
 Under the explanatory memorandum to Section 162 (1) AktG, the amounts due during the reporting period and already received by the individual member of the Management Board or whose due payment has not yet been made must be stated as the remuneration granted and owed (inflows).
-The following table shows the total remuneration under these principles, broken down by remuneration components and individually for the current members of the Management Board for the 2023 financial year and the previous year.
+The following table shows the total remuneration under these principles, broken down by remuneration components and individually for the current members of the Management Board for the 2024 financial year and the previous year.